 This is a large apartment measuring approximately 1600 sq ft (149sqm) and has three bedrooms.
 While there is so much to love throughout the space, that open plan living/dining/kitchen is what steals the show for me.
 This apartment, though spacious, does have challenges being a loft with all the low and slanted ceilings.
 But it’s the way in which the character of the loft has been incorporated in to the decor that makes it work so well.

 Maximising natural light is key to Scandinavian decor as they have so much darkness throughout the year.
 No matter where you live though, maximising natural light is always a good idea because it has health benefits as well as decor benefits.
-Here there are skylights throughout the home which lets in all the light and looks great in this loft space.
-We can’t all add skylights to our home but we can do things to get more natural light.
+Here there are rooflights throughout the home which lets in all the light and looks great in this loft space.
+While we can’t all buy a rooflight for our home, we can do a lot of things to get more natural light.

 There is another standout factor here which is an idea we can all steal.
 That is the abundant use of different neutral toned textures throughout this home.
 We have different stones, wood, linen, rattan, jute and so much more.
+Adding texture to a home is such a key element of Scandi interiors – you’ll rarely see a Scandinavian home without texture.
 Also the exposed dark wood beams look great against the white walls and provide a nice contrast to the light wood floors.

 Although it can be challenging to decorate in a space where the walls are low and angled, this living space really comes together because it is entirely open plan.
 The kitchen is in the middle of the open plan space with the bright, airy living room on one side and the dining room on the other.
 This layout is really practical too as both living and dining rooms have easy access to the kitchen.